aranor01/theta/docs/classes/TemplateProgrammingInterface.md

 • **text**: `string`

-Contain the input text to be processed.
+Contain the input text to be processed
-It can be the selection, the current word, the current line, the whole document or the content of the clipboad according to the template configuration and the command executed)
+It can be the selection, the current word, the current line, the whole document or the content of the clipboard according to the template configuration and the command executed

 ## Accessors